-41. (1) Whenever a cellular phone or SIM-card is lost, stolen or destroyed, the owner of that cellular phone or SIM-card, or any other person who was in possession, or had control, thereof when it was so lost, stolen or destroyed, must within a reasonable time
+41. (1) Whenever a cellular phone or SIM-card is lost, stolen or destroyed, the owner 35 of that cellular phone or SIM-card, or any other person who was in possession, or had control, thereof when it was so lost, stolen or destroyed, must within a reasonable time after having reasonably become aware of the loss, theft or destruction of the cellular phone or SIM-card, report such loss, theft or destruction in person or through a person authorised thereto by him or her, to a police official at any police station.
+40

-(2) A police official who receives a report contemplated in subsection (1), must immediately provide the person who makes the report with written proof that the report has been made or, in the case of a telephonic report, with the official reference number
+(2) A police official who receives a report contemplated in subsection (1), must immediately provide the person who makes the report with written proof that the report has been made or, in the case of a telephonic report, with the official reference number of the report.

-(3) A record of every report made in terms of subsection (1) must be kept at the police station where such a report has been made.
+(3) A record of every report made in terms of subsection (1) must be kept at the police 45 station where such a report has been made.

-(4) (a) The Minister must, within three months after the fixed date and in consultation 10 with the Cabinet member responsible for policing, issue directives prescribing the-
+(4) (a) The Minister must, within three months after the fixed date and in consultation with the Cabinet member responsible for policing, issue directives prescribing the-

-(i) form and manner in which-(aa) a report contemplated in subsection (1) must be made; and (bb) records contemplated in subsection (3) must be kept; and
+- (i) form and manner in which- - (aa) a report contemplated in subsection (1) must be made; and 50 (bb) records contemplated in subsection (3) must be kept; and